 Description

-This delicious pasta salad recipe uses some of our favorite noodles and the best of what’s currently in season here in Italy — a variety of both raw and pan-seared vegetables (for extra flavor), prosciutto cotto (cooked ham), shrimp, and fresh mozzarella, plus a few of our favorite pickled and cured items to round it all out.
-It’s perfect for midweek lunches or dinners, or even summer BBQs and picnics.
+This easy pasta salad recipe uses some of our favorite pasta shapes and seasonal vegetables -- a variety of both raw and pan-seared vegetables (for extra flavor), meats, and shrimp for a perfect midweek lunch or dinner.
+This is also makes a great pasta salad to bring to summer BBQs and picnics.
 As with most pasta salad recipes, this one can be customized with any ingredients you already have on hand, or with ingredients your family loves.

 Ingredients